-All body piercings come with an inherent risk of infections, but tongue piercings and indeed all oral piercings have a particularly high risk of infection because the oral cavity has high bacterial presence in both variety and number as the Canadian Dental Association says.
+All body piercings come with an inherent risk of infections, but tongue piercings and indeed all because the oral cavity has high bacterial presence in both variety and number as the Canadian Dental Association says.
 Couple this with the moist environment and you have the making for an ideal bacterial activity ground.

 It is estimated that infections that 20 percent of intraoral piercings develop infections which makes infection one of the most prevalent generalized complications among people with tongue piercings.

 The accumulation of dental biofilm as well as calculus that typically occurs at the point of tongue piercing is often a contributing factor for infection.
 Piercing the tongue also creates an entry point through which oral microorganisms may enter the bloodstream, sometimes leading to systemic infections of other organs.
 This can trigger a long-term problem in immunosuppressed individuals.

 More serious tongue infections can lead to potentially life-threatening conditions such as and .